-Visit Hoan Kiem Lake for Hanoi's history; for culture and nightlife, head over to West Lake, the city's largest freshwater lake and nexus for the capital city's international-quality restaurants, ultra-hip bars, and interesting shopping finds.
+Visit Hoan Kiem Lake for Hanoi's history, but for culture and nightlife, head over to West Lake, the city's largest freshwater lake and nexus for the capital city's international-quality restaurants, ultra-hip bars, and exciting shopping finds.

-If you're watching your calorie intake and your wallet is screaming for mercy, just take a walk or a bike ride around the lake instead, taking in the view and stopping by temples like the Tran Quoc Pagoda (Wikipedia/Google Maps) along the way.Continue to 13 of 13 below.
+If you're watching your calorie intake and your spending, take a walk or a bike ride around the lake instead; enjoy the view and stop by temples like the Tran Quoc Pagoda along the way.Continue to 13 of 13 below.

 13 of 13